mollybeach/polliwog/README.md

 ## [Validate Binary Search Tree](https://leetcode.com/problems/validate-binary-search-tree/) #98

         Pattern Used: DFS
-        Problem: Given the root of a binary tree, determine if it is a valid binary search tree (BST).
+        ❓: Given the root of a binary tree, determine if it is a valid binary search tree (BST).
         A valid BST is defined as follows:
         The left subtree of a node contains only nodes with keys less than the node's key.
         The right subtree of a node contains only nodes with keys greater than the node's key.
-        Both the left and right subtrees must also be binary search trees.
+        Both the left & right subtrees must also be binary search trees.
-        🥚: #1 Input: root = [2,1,3] Output: true #2 Input: root = [5,1,4,null,null,3,6] Output: false
+        🐣: 1️⃣ Input: root = [2,1,3] Output: true 2️⃣ Input: root = [5,1,4,null,null,3,6] Output: false

         🐢 Solution: 🔨 Brute Force ⏰: O(n) 🪐: O(n)
         🐇 Solution: DFS ⏰: O(n) 🪐: O(n)